And every Window griev'd it could not move

 An evil King: And so must such be still,

-Who once hath got the habit 'to' omitted do Ill.
+Who once hath got the habit do Ill.

 One Wickedness another must defend;